jruby/warbler/README.txt

 server.

-Warbler provides a sane set of out-of-the box defaults that should allow most Rails applications without external gem dependencies (aside from Rails itself) to assemble and Just Work.
+Warbler provides a sane set of out-of-the box defaults that should allow most Ruby web applications to assemble and Just Work.

 == Getting Started